Sexual & Gender Based Misconduct: Policy, Reporting Information & Resources

 Students are encouraged to report sexual/gender based misconduct (rape, sexual assault, non-consensual sexual contact, sexual harassment, sexual exploitation, and/or dating violence, domestic violence and stalking) to the Department of Public Safety and Police Services immediately either by the individual or through a University staff member for criminal investigation and/or reporting.

-Students are also encouraged to report sexual/gender based misconduct (rape, sexual assault, non-consensual sexual contact, sexual harassment, sexual exploitation, and/or dating violence, domestic violence or stalking) to the Dean of Students Office and/or the Office of Social Equity (Title IX Coordinator) for an administrative investigation.
+Students are also encouraged to report sexual/gender based misconduct (rape, sexual assault, non-consensual sexual contact, sexual harassment, sexual exploitation, and/or dating violence, domestic violence or stalking) to the Dean of Students Office and Title IX Coordinator for an administrative investigation.

-University employees should immediately report information regarding any sexual/gender based misconduct (rape, sexual assault, non-consensual sexual contact, sexual harassment, sexual exploitation, and/or dating violence, domestic violence or stalking) to the Department of Public Safety and Police Services and to the Office of Social Equity (Title IX Coordinator).
+University employees should immediately report information regarding any sexual/gender based misconduct (rape, sexual assault, non-consensual sexual contact, sexual harassment, sexual exploitation, and/or dating violence, domestic violence or stalking) to the Department of Public Safety and Police Services and to the Title IX Coordinator.

 Public Safety & Police Services: Old Main, B wing (Basement Level)